 [Tweet “Shake Up Learning’s favorite resources for blogging, branding and more!”]

 I often get asked what platforms I recommend for the beginning blogger.
-Until very recently, Shake Up Learning was on the Weebly platform.
+Shake Up Learning started on the Weebly platform.
 Weebly is freemium, and the free version offers plenty of features, and the Pro version is very reasonable (see pricing here).
 I really do love the ease and simplicity that Weebly provides.
 It is a great solution for beginning bloggers.
 CLICK HERE to sign-up for Weebly.

-I have been using BlueHost for a while now (both on Weebly and WordPress), and their customer service is excellent!
+I have been using BlueHost for a while now, and their customer service is excellent!
 If you need to host a custom domain, BlueHost is a one-stop shop with support for both Weebly and WordPress.
 I HIGHLY RECOMMEND using Bluehost for your first website and beyond!
 CLICK HERE to sign-up for BlueHost.